 * Integrity – Ensuring that the data being stored remains intact and readable while it is stored within company servers.

-* Availability – While restricting access to data is important, it is also crucial to ensure that the right and authorized individuals have unrestricted access to it whenever they require.
+* Availability – While restricting access to data is important, it is also crucial to ensure that the right and authorized individuals have unrestricted access to it whenever they require it.

 As you can see, information technology and the security that accompanies it have become extremely complicated over the years with all of the latest advancements.
 The problem is that we cannot expect the advancements to slow down; they will become better, they will become faster, and they will require us to become more attentive than ever before.
 While it is an extremely challenging career these days, it can be a very rewarding one; keep that in mind and explore your educational opportunities with our extensive information technology training courses.